rokicki/type3search/README.md

     perl fakedvips.pl --nofontbb yourdvibasename

+Or you can view searchsample-nofontbb.pdf in this repository.

 Once again, Acrobat just worked, no issues.

 OSX Preview still did not highlight the text, but when I